What You Should Know

-The mottling on the gills of Panaeolina foenisecii is illustrated above; this effect is due to patches of spores of different parts of the gill surface-reaching maturity at different times.
+The mottling effect on the gills of Panaeolina foenisecii is due to patches of spores of different parts of the gill surface-reaching maturity at different times.
 One other obvious difference between fungi in these two genera can be seen provided you have access to a high-powered microscope: you will see that the spores of Panaeolus fungi are smooth while those of Panaeolinus are minutely roughened.

 The specific epithet foenisecii simply refers to haymaking.

 Panaeolina foenisecii Synonyms

 Agaricus foenisecii Pers.
 (1800)